 Let’s see how ClickUp and Asana can help you track time, goals, and projects.

-For starters, ClickUp provides Box view and Workload view to give you a complete overview of your workload and tasks.
-The Workload view even helps you with resource management and visualizing your team’s capacity.
+For starters, ClickUp provides a Box view and a Workload view to give you a complete overview of your workload and tasks.

-The workload view also shows how many tasks each person is working on and compares it with their capacity.
+The workload view also compares how many tasks each person works on and compares it with their capacity.

-This allows you to shift tasks from overburdened members and re-allocate them to members with unused capacity.
+You can shift tasks from overburdened members and reallocate them to members with unused capacity.